 Machine & Student Shops

 The Physics Machine Shop (M-shop) provides design, construction and maintenance of prototype research equipment to the Physics faculty, students, and postdocs.
-The M-shop is staffed with one superintendent and three senior machinists.
-Be sure to read more about our Student Machine Shop.

 Combining their many years of experience, the machinists are highly skilled and very knowledgeable, specializing in developing working instruments, detectors, and other experimental devices from typically vague instructions given by the graduate students and faculty.
 The M-shop also provides design and equipment maintenance services to the Physics Instructional Labs.
 Our capabilities include use of standard and special machine tools, such as the lathe, vertical mill, drill press, grinders, saws, dividing engines, gear hob, precision Computer Numerical Control (CNC) machine tools, and Electrical Discharge (EDM) machining, and optical measuring devices.